jrnold/acw_battle_data/docs/source/resources/livermore_commanders.rst

 :format: uuid

 CWSS PersonID of the commander.
-See :doc:`cwss_persons`.
+See :doc:`cwss_people`.